-In identifying energy market trends and factors affecting the market for coal and transportation, Mr. Wagner stated wholesale electricity prices were roughly 58% lower during the reconciliation period compared to the same period in 2022.
-Coal prices have continued to decline.
-Mild weather in U.S. and low natural gas prices contributed to the reduction in wholesale energy prices.
-The key drivers that kept upward pressure on electric prices during most of 2022, including strong global energy demand, rising electric demand, high natural gas prices, high coal prices, and high railroad fuel surcharges, continued to ease during the Reconciliation Period.
+In identifying energy market trends and factors affecting the market for coal and transportation during the reconciliation period, Mr. Wagner stated wholesale electricity prices were roughly 63% lower during the reconciliation period when compared with the same period in 2022 and coal prices continued to decline.
+Mild weather in the U.S. and low natural gas prices contributed to the reduction in wholesale energy prices and key drivers that had kept upward pressure on electric prices during most of 2022, including strong global energy demand, rising electric demand, high natural gas prices, high coal prices, and high railroad fuel surcharges, continued to ease during the reconciliation period.
 API 2 prices (coal delivered to Amsterdam, Rotterdam, and Antwerp ("ARA")) that had bolstered domestic coal prices earlier in 2022 continued to decline.
-The resulting U.S. electric energy supply mix, driven by these market forces, is as follows: renewable generation should be 22% of the mix in 2023 and is expected to increase to 25% in 2024, natural gas-fired generation should be 42% of electric generation in 2023 and is expected to decline to 40% in 2024, and coal-fired generation should be 16% in 2023 and is expected to decrease 15% in 2024.
-The Energy Information Agency ("EIA") expects natural gas prices will increase moderately during the remainder of 2023 and through 2024.
-Flat production and flat to declining demand should cap pricing.
-The EIA expects pricing to increase slightly above \$3.00 per MMBTU by the end of 2023 and rise to \$3.50 per MMBTU during 2024.
-Bituminous coal prices are 58% lower than year-ago levels and have driven coal-fired generation to the marginal energy source and this should keep coal pricing relatively flat.
+The U.S. Energy Information Administration ("EIA") expects these conditions to drive the U.S. electric energy supply mix as follows: renewable generation should contribute to 22% of the mix in 2023 and is expected to increase to 24% in 2024, natural gas-fired generation is expected to provide 42% of electric generation in 2023 and is expected to decline to 41% in 2024, and coal-fired generation may supply 16% in 2023 to less than 585 million tons with another 18% decrease expected in 2024.
+The EIA expects natural gas prices to trend modestly higher during the remainder of 2023 and through 2024.
+The EIA expects pricing to increase to \$3.40 per MMBTU during the winter and average \$3.38 per MMBTU during 2024.
+Bituminous coal prices are roughly 72% lower than year-ago levels, but lower natural gas and electric prices have pushed coal-fired generation to the marginal energy source, and this should keep coal pricing relatively soft.
 In the long run, coal demand will continue to fall driven by lower natural gas prices and coal generation being phased out of energy markets worldwide.